Best kimchi in the UK reviewed

 What is kimchi?

-Kimchi is a living product full of probiotics (ie live beneficial microbes) and prebiotics such as cabbage, garlic, onion and spring onion which feed the good microbes in your gut.
+Kimchi is a living product full of live cultures and prebiotics such as cabbage, garlic, onion and spring onion which feed the good microbes in your gut.

-So in kimchi you are not only getting the beneficial microbes, you are also getting the best food to feed them - it’s a true superstar of gut health foods!
+So in kimchi you are not only getting beneficial microbes, you are also getting the best food to feed them!

 Vadasz kimchi